Shurayukii/Simplicity/README.md

+## Current Version: 2.0.1 (BETA RELEASE)

 If you see this then it worked.

 ## Installation